hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 The **hpegl_metal_host** resource supports many different arguments, but these are the required ones:

 * networks – List of networks.
 The list must always include any networks marked as '**required**' for that location.
-* machine_size – Compute Instance type.
+* machine_size – Compute instance type.
 * ssh – List of SSH keys to push to the host.
 * location – The data center location of where the compute instance will be provisioned.
 * Image – OS image in the form flavor@version.